Students sitting in row seats in a lecture room with a green statute on table top.

 Your Future Career

-Philosophy, Ethics and Religion builds skills that are in high demand with employers across all sectors.
+While studying our Philosophy, Ethics and Religion degree, you will develop skills that are in high demand with employers across all sectors.
 Alongside critical thinking, argumentation, independent decision making, and the ability to present complex information clearly, our course develops cultural and religious literacy, empathy and understanding of diverse perspectives, media literacy and technological skills, and helps you gain project management experience that is crucial for career advancement.

 Students go on to work in a number of professions, including teaching, banking and financial business, marketing and advertising, publishing, the civil service, health and social care, counselling, customer service, church and youth work, and ordained ministry.